taf3/taf/README.md

 ```
 > Note:

 > Test example requires to install and configure OpenSSH server.
-Appropriate ssh credentials need to specify in environment_examples.json file where "entry_type"  is linux_host.
+Appropriate ssh credentials need to be specified in environment_examples.json file with "entry_type" linux_host.

      env PYTHONPATH – set up PYTHONPATH variable with path to TAF repository;